ACMMM-Submission-1018/MM-Point/README.md

 # MM-Point
-This is only used to submit code resources related to ACMMM2023 conference papers, to ensure that the double-blind requirements are met
+This is only used to submit code resources related to the ACMMM2023 conference papers.
+Currently, the submitted project code resources contain the verification part of the experimental results for the supplementary material part of the paper submission.

+At the same time, no information related to the author can be disclosed, and this GitHub account is a new account created temporarily for the purpose of this submission, to ensure that the double-blind requirements are met.

 - Anonymous Author(s)
 - Submission Id: 1018